Getting Involved in U.Va.'s Residential Community

 Once you've moved all of your belongings into your new living space, another exciting U.Va. adventure can begin.
 You'll want to start getting involved in the University community, which you can do in countless ways.
 One of the greatest levels of involvement can be with your living community; people sharing common experiences on a day-to-day basis.
 Each of the living areas outlined in this brochure have different types of opportunities for involvement.
 Check them out and start dreaming up some exciting things to do this fall!

 Brown College at Monroe Hill has a vigorous system of student governance.
 Three elected officers oversee the efforts of a dozen activities committees, which present a variety of social events, organize discount tickets for theatrical and musical events, sponsor the annual Haunted Tunnels extravaganza, and generally define life at the College.
 A variety of formal and informal academic programs are offered by the students and faculty of Brown College.
 Short Courses, the Great Books Seminars, and other credit bearing and non-credit seminars are available each semester.
 About 30% of the members have a program responsibility and all members take part in Brown College sponsored events.

 First Year Council

-You too can be a member of First Year Council!
-Each Residential College and Association Council elects representatives to serve on the programming and governing body that represents the entire First Year class.
-There are many opportunities to become involved in one or more of the standing committees.
-The Activities Committee, First Year Concerns, Minority and Women's Concerns, Community Service, and Fundraising Committees need talented men and women who want to become involved in making a difference in the first year experience.
-If you are someone who enjoys being involved and developing leadership skills, First Year Council is for you.
+First Year Council (FYC) is one of the organizations in the First Year Leadership Experience (FYLE) program.
+Each Residential College and residential hall association elects representatives to serve on this programming and governing body that represents the entire First Year class.
+Once on the council, you will serve on one or more of the standing committees.
+Some examples include the Activities Committee, First Year Concerns, Minority and Women's Concerns, Community Service, and Fundraising Committees.
+First Year Council needs talented men and women who want to become involved in making a difference in the first year experience!
+If you are someone who enjoys being involved with your class on a larger scale and developing leadership skills, First Year Council is for you.

 Hereford College Committees